 Upon completion of the appropriate surveys an outdoor recreation plan will be developed.
-The purpose of this Outdoor Recreation plan is to have a document that outlines the objects, timeline, public input, goals and means to achieve those goals.
-The plan will evaluate the possibility of a community park located near the old mill, usability of the ADA fishing platform, formation of a trail from the Pit 1 powerhouse to the footbridge and a trail from the footbridge to the Pit River Falls and from the powerhouse to the BLM campground; Interpretive signage will be included where feasible along these trails.
-Safety of the footbridge will be assessed in coordination with the Fort Crook Historical Society.
+The purpose of this Outdoor Recreation plan is to have a document that outlines the objectives, timeline, public input, goals and means to achieve those goals.
+The plan will consider a shoreline day use area along the northern edge of Fall River; and a small parking area just off McArthur Rd. for day use area visitors.
+Also, Trails from the parking areas to the day use area are being proposed, with possible interpretive signage along the trail.

-The Tribe is hoping to develop a youth outdoor education program in collaboration with the program that will soon be developed for the McArthur Swamp planning unit, (which the Tribe is a primary partner of the Swamp Management team) being able to tie both programs together would be beneficial to both the Tribe and the McArthur Swamp Management Team as this would be a great economic opportunity as well as a perfect opportunity to create an overall approach to education of this area.
+The Tribe is hoping to develop a youth outdoor education program in collaboration with the program that will soon be developed for the McArthur Swamp planning unit, (which the Tribe is a primary partner of the Swamp Management team) being able to tie both programs together would be beneficial to both the Tribe and the McArthur Swamp Management Team as this would be a great economic opportunity.
 This coordination would provide an education program where the youth can have various surroundings to explore; including the proposed visitor/cultural center at the Swamp and the multiple trails proposed at the Fall River.
-Because these two planning units are from same geographic area, the history of both planning units create a connection between the two, giving a more supportive storyline in interpreting the history and habitat of the area, thus supporting the coordination of combining programs.
+Because these two planning units are from the same geographic area, the history of both planning units create a connection between the two, giving a more supportive storyline in interpreting the history and habitat of the area, thus supporting the coordination of combining programs.